-Cook the couscous according to package directions.
+- Cook the couscous according to package directions.
 (Note 1) Fluff with a fork and transfer to a mixing bowl.
 Set aside.

-Meanwhile, clean the leeks: trim the root end and the dark green leaves at the top.
-Slice in half lengthwise and then slice crosswise into 1/2-inch slices.
+- Meanwhile, clean the leeks.
+Trim off the root end and the dark green leaves at the top.
+Slice in half lengthwise and then slice crosswise into ½-inch slices.
 Add the leeks to a salad spinner.
 Rinse well and spin dry.

-In a large skillet, melt 1 tablespoon butter and add the leeks.
-Season with salt and pepper and thyme leaves.
+- In a large skillet, melt 2 tablespoons of butter and add the leeks.
+Season them with thyme, salt, and pepper.
 Saute over medium heat until softened, about 8-10 minutes.
 Transfer to the bowl with the couscous and asparagus.

 - In the same skillet, add 4 tablespoons of butter.
 Melt over medium heat and stir until the butter turns golden brown and brown bits form on the bottom.
 This will take about 3-5 minutes.